HC: Civil Division (Uganda)

 19 August 2015

-High Court set aside an illegal eight‑month civil execution sentence against the applicant; revision cannot substitute for appeal over evidence.
+High Court set aside an illegal eight‑month imprisonment order imposed in execution of a civil decree against the applicant.

 13 August 2015